On Stability of Nodal $L_k^p$-Maps I: Introduction

 \end{pro}

 Note that in general a nodal map $f$ may have components, such as trivial unstable component, so that the istropy group ${\Gamma_f}$ is not compact.
 In this case, the action of $G_T$ on $ {\tilde {\cal B}}^{\hat T}$ is certainly not proper so that $f$ is not stable in any reasonable sense.
-Yet, the above results show that when the topological type of the domains is fixed given by $T$, the Hausdorffness of $ {\tilde {\cal B}}^{\hat T}/G_{T}$ and $ {\cal B}^{\hat T}$ still holds without requiring any stability conditions.
+Yet, the above result shows that when the topological type of the domains is fixed given by $T$, the Hausdorffness of $ {\tilde {\cal B}}^{\hat T}/G_{T}$ and $ {\cal B}^{\hat T}$ still holds without requiring any stability conditions.
 This seems to contradict to our experience in Gromov-Witten theory.
 Indeed, when the topological type of the domains is allowed to change, the corresponding space ${\cal B} $ of unparemetrized nodal $L_k^p$-maps is not Hausdroff anymore.
 But this non-Hausdorffness occurs in a rather definite manner mainly caused by the appearance of the extra trivial bubbles obtained by a non-convergence sequence of reparametrizations.
 Once such degenerations are prohibited, the-Hausdorffness will be restored even allowing the change of the topological types of the domains.
 In other words, for any subspace of ${\cal B} $ which do not contain a sequence convergent to a nodal map with extra trivial bubbles, the Hausdorffness still holds.
-The detail of this will be given in a sequel of this paper.

 Next we define the weak stability.